 Cork City Development Plan relates to other plans at different levels.
-Each plan goes through a public consultation process and at public consultation stages everyone has the right to make suggestions on how future growth and development can be accommodated, while respecting Cork city's character and heritage.
+The national, regional and local plans go through a public consultation process and at public consultation stages everyone has the right to make suggestions on how future growth and development can be accommodated, while respecting Cork city's character and heritage.
 Greater detail is provided the more local the level of plan is.
 Each plan should align with those above it.